bluerobotics/bluerobotics.github.io/switch/index.md

 <i class="fa fa-exclamation-triangle fa-fw fa-2x text-warning"></i>
 Always inspect the O-rings before inserting the dial.
 Any dust, hair, or other particles can cause a leak.
+Always inspect the O-rings before inserting the dial.
+Any dust, hair, or other particles can cause a leak.

 <i class="fa fa-exclamation-triangle fa-fw fa-2x text-warning"></i>
 Use plastic tools, NOT steel or other hard tools, to remove the O-rings from the aluminum sealing faces.
 Hard tools can create scrapes that will compromise sealing ability.